-Crockpot Dr Pepper Chicken is a sweet and tangy, pulled chicken dish with a ton of mouth-watering, bold BBQ flavor.
+Cook up a flavorful storm with our Deliciously Easy Crock Pot Dr Pepper Chicken recipe!
+Tender, tangy, and fuss-free, dinner has never been this delightful.
 A can of Dr Pepper offers a bubbly cola cherry accent to this incredibly delicious, slow cooked meal.
 Marinated in a flavorful homemade sauce, this crowd pleasing, BBQ chicken is excellent in sandwiches, and is perfect for tailgating and parties.

 This fun and delicious crockpot recipe yields a ton of tender chicken that's juicy, tangy, and sweet.
 When the chicken slow cooks all day in its special homemade sauce, it practically melts in your mouth when ready to enjoy.